IIS-Prinsessbakelse/.github/profile/README.md

 ### Week 47

 Group Prinsessbakelse was formed and first met online to discuss and author a project proposal report.
-The proposal received high appraisal with confirmation of approval to advance the plan into development with preference for a human-computer interaction (HCI) survey specialisation.
+The proposal received high appraisal with confirmation of approval to advance the plan into development with the preference for human-computer interaction (HCI) survey specialisation regarding a "mindful coach" Furhat robot agent.
+A GitHub organisation was created for the collaborative Git development and blogging of this.

 <!--